-When you attend a virtual career fair, you can expect many of the same experiences as an in-person fair, such as meeting the employer, getting an opportunity to ask questions about a company, etc. So how is a virtual career fair different from an in-person fair?
+When you attend a career fair, you can expect many of the same experiences whether it's in-person or virtual, such as meeting the employer, getting an opportunity to ask questions about a company, etc. So how is a virtual career fair different from an in-person fair?

 - To participate in LUC's Virtual Career Fairs, students must register and schedule meeting times with employers.
 First, be sure to claim your Handshake account and complete your profile.

 - To register, go to Handshake's Events page and click on the virtual career fair you want to attend.
 On the fair's page, click the purple "Register" button in the top right corner.

 - After registering, set-up your schedule to meet with employers.
 Each employer will create available meeting slots which will be either 30-minute, Group Sessions or 10-minute, 1:1 Sessions.
 You will need to schedule sessions prior to their start time to be able to join them.

 - Test your technology prior to the fair.
 You'll need to use a supported browser like Chrome, Firefox, or Safari (do not use Explorer).
 You'll also want a good internet connection, speakers/microphone, and a webcam.

 - Polish up your resume in Handshake with these guides, or get help from Career Services by making an appointment or attending virtual drop-ins.

 - Research the employer(s) you plan to meet and prepare a quick elevator pitch for yourself.
 You'll want to be able to give an overview of your background, studies, and career goals.
 It's also a good idea to have some questions prepared to ask the employer(s).

 - Plan to present yourself professionally.
 This means wearing a nice outfit and finding a quiet spot with a neutral background for your video.